 No Car, No Problem: How to Get Around San Diego Without a Car

-When visiting a new destination, it’s important to figure out how you’ll be getting around the city.
+When visiting a new destination, it’s important to figure out how you’ll be getting around.
 Is it possible to enjoy your stay in San Diego without a car?
 Absolutely!
 Despite Southern California’s reputation as a driving destination, San Diego offers the convenience of an urban escape.
 With a growing public transportation system, bike paths, boardwalks, ferries, and more to take advantage of, you’ll find that the city is becoming easier and easier to navigate without a car.

 Catch the Trolley

 The San Diego Metropolitan Transit System is a cheap and easy way to get around San Diego County.
 Known as the “Trolley,” San Diego’s metro trains run on three lines and service over 50 areas of the city, meaning they can take you to many of the city’s most popular hot spots.
 At just $2.50 for a one-way ticket to any station, and $8 for a Day Pass which is good to be used on any bus or trolley the whole day, this option is both efficient and budget-friendly.

 Explore by Bike

 San Diego is known for being a bicycle-friendly city, so getting around town on two wheels is a pretty popular transportation option.
 You’ll be able to enjoy the sunshine and sea breeze, and you’ll get some exercise while you’re at it.
 Going to the beach?
-Cruise the route known as the Bayshore Bikeway, a 24-mile path reserved for cyclists, providing them with a convenient way to commute safely without having to worry about sharing the road with vehicles.
+Cruise the route known as the Bayshore Bikeway, a 24-mile path reserved for cyclists, providing riders with a convenient way to commute safely without having to worry about sharing the road with vehicles.
 Guests should feel free to ask the front desk for recommendations on rental bike stations that are currently open.

 Take a Walk